healthgovau/health-design-system/README.md

 # Health Design System

-**Note this a work in progress and is not yet ready for use outside health.gov.au.**
+**This a work in progress and is not yet ready for use outside health.gov.au.**

 Design System for Australian Government Department of Health is built on top of the [DTA Design System](https://designsystem.gov.au/).